RedisLabs/redislabs-docs/content/embeds/compatible-with-oss.md

 That said, the following Redis features are not applicable in the context of our service:

 - Shared databases aren’t supported in our service given their potential negative impact on performance.
 We recommend using dedicated databases instead ([read this post for more information](https://redislabs.com/blog/benchmark-shared-vs-dedicated-redis-instances/)).
-Therefore, the following commands are blocked and will produce an error when invoked:
+Therefore, the following commands are blocked and show an error when used:
     - [MOVE](http://redis.io/commands/move)
     - [SELECT](http://redis.io/commands/select)
 - Data persistence and backups are managed from the service’s web interface, so the following commands are blocked: